 The 28-year-old will participate in his fifth tournament and has stressed the need to get off to a good start in a competitive group

-The Carthage Eagles have been drawn alongside Ivory Coast, Togo and the Desert Warriors in Group D and the 28-year-old is well aware of the task ahead in a competitive group.
+The Eagles of Carthage have been drawn alongside Cote d'Ivoire, Togo and the Greens in Group D and the 28-year-old is well aware of the task ahead in a competitive group.

 "If we want to get off to a good start we have to win the first game," he told FIFA.com.